avi202020/fx-orders-processor/README.md

 # fx-orders-processor - Overview

-This is part of a data service project that uses java spring microservice (fx-orders-capture), kafka, cassandra to capture a hypothetical forex trade and publishes it to kafka topic (tradeCapture) and awaits for an acknowledgement for upto 5 seconds.
-There is another microservice (fx-orders-processor) that process the trade and inserts into a cassandra table (orders) under keyspace traderecords.
+This is part of a data service project that uses java spring microservice (fx-orders-capture and fx-orders-capture), kafka, cassandra to capture a hypothetical forex trade from front-end and publishes it to kafka topic (tradeCapture) and awaits for an acknowledgement for upto 5 seconds.
+It also has a trade search function that uses kafka as a request-reply (simulated syncronous) bridge to publish a trade search request to kafka request topic (tradeRequest) and retrieves the trade response from response topic (tradeReply) and displays on the front-end.

-We also have a search operation where an user can search a trade by using the order ID.
-As soon an user enters order ID in the search area and press enter the microservice (fx-orders-capture) publishes that order to kafka topic and awaits for a response upto 5 seconds before a time out response is returned back to front end.
-The other microservice (fx-orders-processor) retrieves that search ID from the request topic (tradeRequest) and retrieves the trade from cassandra table (orders) and publishes that trade to response topic (tradeReply).
-The requesting microdervice (fx-orders-capture) than picks that response and returns back to front end and display it.
+The microservice - fx-orders-processor process the trade and inserts into a cassandra table (orders) under keyspace traderecords.
+It also reads a trade search request from topic (tradeRequest) and retrieves the trade from cassandra table (orders) and publishes that trade to response topic (tradeReply).

-We would be using spring boot thymeleaf for the front-end part to make this project simpler but it may have been better to use angular of react as well.

 This microservice work together with another microservice https://github.com/pmjobsearch01/fx-orders-capture.git